Blair1233/ELKproject1/README.txt

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the .yml file to nano.
+- Copy the public SSH key from the ansible machine to the destination server.
 - Update the hosts file to include the IP addresses of the specific machines you want affected by the .yml playbook.
-- Run the playbook, and navigate to 168.61.166.199:5601/app/kibana to check that the installation worked as expected.
+- Run the playbook, and navigate to 168.61.166.199(ELK server machine) to check that the installation worked as expected.